computer-science-one/cs101-book/prerequisites/installing.md

 ### Mac

 You don't need to do anything special if you're on a Mac.
 Mac OS X ships with Ruby right out-of-the-box.
-If you want to use a more new, or a different version of Ruby than the pre-installed one, we recommend using a third-party tool like [Homebrew](http://brew.sh/) or [RVM](https://rvm.io/).
+If you want to use a different version of Ruby than the pre-installed one, we recommend using a third-party tool like [Homebrew](http://brew.sh/) or [RVM](https://rvm.io/).

 1. Install your choice of third-party tool.
 3. Use the third-party tool: